richardanaya/staticflux/README.md

 **What is an Store?**

-An Store is state that has its updates streamed to listeners within an application.
+A Store holds a singular state that has its updates streamed to listeners within an application.
 (Examples: a list of records on the screen, a map of friends and their status, etc.)

 **What is an Action?**

-An Action is an observable that streams commands as values to stores or other interested parties to listen to.
+An Action is an observable that streams commands as values to stores or other interested parties that listen.
 (Examples: deleting a record, removing a friend from your friends list)

 **What makes this all different from just an Observer, Pub/Sub, Notification pattern?**